Bulletin #7036, How to Tap Maple Trees and Make Maple Syrup

 |20 +||64 +||2|

 Step 1.
 Drill the hole using a drill bit with a diameter of 7/16 inch, at a convenient height and two inches deep if you are using standard size spouts.
 If you are using small taps (5/16 inch), or the health spout (19/64 inch), use the corresponding drill bit size and drill the taphole only 1 1/2 inches deep.
 Look for unblemished bark.
 Do not bore closer than two feet directly over or under a former tap hole or closer than six inches from the side of an old taphole.
-Drill the taphole with a slight upward angle so the sap flows out readily.
+Drill the taphole level and horizontal with no angle so the sap flows out readily.
 Use a sharp drill bit to minimize rough wood in the taphole, which can reduce sap yield and cause sap quality problems.